-Resistance, Roots, & Truth: An ICA Alum Group Exhibition
+Resistance, Roots, & Truth: An ICA Alumni Group Exhibition

-11 ICA Alumni of various talents were chosen to focus on the Caribbean Cultural Center of the African Diaspora mission statement to "integrate art, education, and activism" in our community.
-Each piece celebrates and acknowledges the shared vision with the center since art is one of our most powerful tools of Love and Resistance.
-This exhibit features various art mediums by visual and non-visual artists, in an effort to celebrate the common ground shared amongst the Alumni and the Institution.
-Although some stories may overlap or share a common theme, the difference in each artist’s story is captured and acknowledged to demonstrate each person’s truth as it applies to them.
+We are honored to present the various talents of 11 ICA Alumni.
+Each piece celebrates and acknowledges the shared vision with the center since art is one of our most powerful tools of resistance.
+This exhibition features various art medium by visual and non-visual artists, in an effort to celebrate the common ground shared amongst the alumni and institution.
+Although some stories may overlap, or share a common theme, the difference in each artist’s story is captured and acknowledged to demonstrate each person’s truth as it applies to them.

 Co-curated by ICA Alum Carlos Jesus Martinez Dominguez & Yelaine Rodriguez.

 Ariana Faye Allensworth, David Rios Ferreira, Gerald Leavell II, Haydil Henriquez, Joselina Fay, Mirland Terlonge, Nadia Williams, Stephanie Cunningham, Vanezza Cruz, Vanessa López, and Zeelie Brown.

 Meet the Curators

 Carlos Jesus Martinez Dominguez :